 If one of you has musical talent, then there is no more romantic way to make use of it than to serenade your beloved on your wedding day.
 This is very romantic and will make for some sweet photographs.
 But as I’ve been stressing, you can’t just budget for the three or four minutes that your song will last.
 You’ll need to make sure that your partner is ready for your song.
 Heck!
 The serenade may be a total surprise!
 Trying to make time for a quick serenade that wasn’t properly planned for can include much more than the song itself.

 Erin Morrison Photography

 Whew!
 You made it through another blog post!
 Thank you so much for taking the time to read all about special events on a wedding day.
 As stated in the beginning, we love events like these because we love to photograph love!
-No matter where you are getting married, no matter what town you live in, we would love to photograph you wedding.
-Please feel free view my portfolio, and contact me us at any time!
+No matter where you are getting married, no matter what town you live in, we would love to photograph your wedding.
+Please feel free to view my portfolio, and contact me at any time!
 I would be honored if you’d consider me as your wedding photographer!